sictweb/bti425-2020/graded-work/assign5.md

 Generate a service.

-The sequence of design, planning, and coding tasks are suggested by the work you did with the previous assignment's project #2.
+The sequence of design, planning, and coding tasks are suggested by the work you did with previous assignment.
 Here's the list, with a few new tasks to be done when we're working with a web service:
 1. Import the data / schema classes
 2. Optionally, for each entity collection, create a private field to hold the collection locally in memory
 3. Optionally, code the method that will load each collection